ACM40960/project-RashmiPandit1/README.md

 2. Valid id's for muffin 1-500 (if 2 is entered)

-Once, we have selected teh inputs we want, the program will output the result.
+Once, we have selected the inputs we want, the program will output the result.
 It will display the probabality and predict the outcome of the selected picture, whether it is a chihuahua or a muffin.
 For example like below :
 ![image](https://user-images.githubusercontent.com/92164111/182050371-066dcabb-a2a7-4bf6-a7ae-cfd11d77036c.png)